RastislavKish/clipshare/README.md

 To have clipshare running in the background, listening to the configured shortcuts.

-Note this doesn't seem to work just yet on Windows (feedback appreciated), what should be addressed soon.

 Another approach is to use direct commands:

 ```